 - Potential legal action and detention.

 - Difficulty obtaining future UAE visas.
-It is crucial to regularize your status before your visa expires.
+It is crucial to regularise your status before your visa expires.

-Navigating the 2 years employment visa Dubai process can seem complex, but you don’t have to do it alone.
-Understanding the requirements and the costing is the first step toward a successful career in the UAE.
+Navigating the two-year Dubai employment visa process can be complex, but you do not have to manage it alone.
+Understanding the requirements and costs is the first step toward building your career in the UAE.

 - Call: +971 44 08 1900